June 19th, 2019

 The College Sports Information Directors of America (CoSIDA) began the Academic All-America® program in 1952 and, since then, has honored thousands of deserving student-athletes from numerous sports across all divisions with the elite Academic All-America® Scholar-Athlete honors.

-In athletics, Bethel competes within the 13-school Kansas Collegiate Athletic Conference, and the National Association of Intercollegiate Athletics.
+In athletics, Bethel competes within the 13-school KCAC, and the NAIA.
 For more information, see www.bethelthreshers.com

 Bethel College does not discriminate on the basis of race, color, religion, creed, age, gender, sexual orientation, parental or marital status, gender identity, gender expression, medical or genetic information, ethnic or national origins, citizenship status, veteran or military status or disability.
 E-mail questions to TitleIXCoordinator@bethelks.edu.
 Josh Booth